Gertrude’s Nose and Millbrook Mountain

 Skytop Tower on Mohonk Mountain House from Millbrook Mountain.

-5.2 – Look for the sign for Millbrook Mountain Trail (RED) and Millbrook Ridge Trail (BLUE) where a carriage road ends in a turnaround.
+Head back down the rock slab from the viewpoint.
+Look for the sign for Millbrook Mountain Trail (RED) and Millbrook Ridge Trail (BLUE) where a carriage road ends in a turnaround.

-Walk a few steps to another sign and turn LEFT to now follow Millbrook Mountain Trail (RED) – there is also a sign pointing in that direction to Lake Minnewaska.
+Follow BLUE for a few steps to another sign and turn LEFT to now follow Millbrook Mountain Trail (RED) – there is also a sign pointing in that direction to Lake Minnewaska.

 Duckie back at Lake Minnewaska.